-- We will train all academy staff, volunteers and the Chair of Governors and safeguarding Governor (as a minimum) in line with local safeguarding partnership procedures to equip them with the necessary skills and knowledge to support them to fulfil their safeguarding responsibilities, including those related to online safety.
-This will take place upon induction, no later than 1 month after employment commences, and will be refreshed regularly, no less than annually, throughout the course of their work with our academy. - Training and refresher sessions will reinforce understanding of the types of abuse, including specific safeguarding issues; the adult's role in recognising and responding to abuse; and the academy's processes for recording and following up on any concerns.
-Policies, policy updates, and statutory information will also be shared during induction and refresher sessions (see page 8, 'Implementation', for further information)
+- We will train all academy staff and volunteers in line with local safeguarding partnership procedures to equip them with the necessary skills and knowledge to support them to fulfil their safeguarding responsibilities, including those related to online safety, filtering, and monitoring.
+Key information will be shared on their first day before working with children, and induction in full will be completed no later than 1 month after employment commences. - Training will be refreshed regularly, no less than annually, throughout the course of their work with our academy. - Training and refresher sessions will reinforce understanding of the types of abuse, including specific safeguarding issues; the adult's role in recognising and responding to abuse; and the academy's processes for recording and following up on any concerns.
+Policies, policy updates, and statutory information will also be shared during induction and refresher sessions (see page 10, 'Implementation', for further information) - Additionally, we will train all members of the Local Governing Body upon induction and as required thereafter to equip them with the necessary skills and knowledge to support them to fulfil their safeguarding responsibilities, including those related to online safety. - Governor training will reflect the unique strategic role of Governance and will reinforce understanding of our academy's role in safeguarding at an operational level, as well as guide Governors on their strategic approach to checking and verifying the effective and robust implementation of this policy.